 TURKISH FOOD is an e-commerce enterprise.
 Specialty food products from Turkey to Europe sells.

-Mainly by TURKISH FOOD EU, daughter company registered and functioning under Turkish laws, with headquarters in Akevler Mahallesi 1064 Sokak No:5/9 Esenyurt, 34513 İstanbul, Turkey, duly registered with the Trade Registry Oﬃce attached to the İstanbul Tribunal under no. () having ﬁscal registration and VAT no TR0240423665, for all operations related to the conclusion and execution of the distance sale agreement (orders, shipment etc.);
+Mainly by TURKISH FOOD EU, company registered and functioning under Turkish laws, with headquarters in Akevler Mahallesi 1064 Sokak No:5/9 Esenyurt, 34513 İstanbul, Turkey, duly registered with the Trade Registry Oﬃce attached to the İstanbul Tribunal under no. (263873-5), having ﬁscal registration and VAT no 0240423665, for all operations related to the conclusion and execution of the distance sale agreement (orders, shipment etc.);

 If you visit our website